awsdocs/amazon-ec2-user-guide/doc_source/ec2-reserved-instances.md

 **Note**
 No Upfront Reserved Instances are based on a contractual obligation to pay monthly for the entire term of the reservation\.
 For this reason, a successful billing history is required before you can purchase No Upfront Reserved Instances\.

 Generally speaking, you can save more money making a higher upfront payment for Reserved Instances\.
 You can also find Reserved Instances offered by third\-party sellers at lower prices and shorter term lengths on the Reserved Instance Marketplace\.
-For more information, see [Selling in the Reserved Instance Marketplace](ri-market-general.md)\.
+For more information, see [Sell in the Reserved Instance Marketplace](ri-market-general.md)\.

 ### Offering class<a name="ri-pricing-variable-offering-class"></a>